zdravkov/kendo-docs/api/javascript/ui/dropdownlist.md

 #### Returns

-`String` The value of the dropdownlist.
+`String` The value of the DropDownList.

 #### Example - set value of the widget